c o m p u t a t i o n a l . c o u t u r e¶

 This week at Fabricademy, we’re immersed in computational design—a journey that shifts the creative process from hand to code, merging digital precision with the tactile world of textiles.
 My fascination with computational design lies in its ability to shape fabric into unexpected dimensions, creating patterns and textures that feel alive, organic, and wholly unique.
 It’s an approach that goes beyond mere decoration; with each algorithm, we’re adding structure, depth, and movement to textiles, transforming them into something closer to wearable art than traditional cloth.

 The lecture on computational couture by Julia Koerner was a vivid spark, a look into a world where fashion meets architecture through code.
 Known for her iconic, nature-inspired 3D-printed pieces, Koerner showed how digital algorithms can conjure intricate, lifelike forms that challenge the limitations of fabric.
-Her work speaks to a future where garments adapt to the wearer’s body and surroundings, bringing a sculptural quality to fashion that feels as personal as it is avant-garde.
 Inspired by her vision, I’m eager to experiment this week with merging computational design and textile printing, tapping into the potential of 3D printing as a medium for dynamic, boundary-pushing creations.
-Computational design here feels less like a tool and more like a new language for expressing the interplay between material, form, and imagination.
+We explored:

 -